 The toddler spaces, AO Juniors and AO Babies, also have new, revamped spaces, for ages three to five and six to 36 months, respectively.

 Teens will also like their new area, Social033, which offers tons of media, movies, gaming and a private, outdoor deck for teens only.

-4. Check in on the Royal Caribbean International mobile app
+4. Royal Caribbean International Mobile App

 If you’ve yet to make use of the handy Royal Caribbean International mobile app during one of your cruises, you’re seriously missing out.
 This app is just the thing to make your trip that much more convenient — and now it’s available on Freedom of the Seas cruises, after a long wait.